-The Radiography Program at NCC is 21 months long and operates on both traditional and non-traditional academic calendars.
-Clinical education at the affiliated hospitals is scheduled during the regular semesters as well as during both summer sessions at the end of the first year for 40 hours per week.

-The Radiography Program has two fully energized digital radiographic rooms in the Wogenrich Lab on the Main Campus.
-The students practice their skills both on-campus and in clinical education.
+The Radiography Program at NCC is a 21-month consecutive program encompassing both traditional and non-traditional academic calendars.
+Clinical education at the affiliated hospitals is scheduled during the regular semesters, the first winter session, as well as during both summer sessions at the end of the first year.
+In addition, the main campus has two fully energized digital radiographic rooms in the Wogenrich Lab on the Main Campus.
+The students have the resources to practice their skills both on-campus and in clinical education

-When students have completed all of their program requirements, they have the option to voluntarily complete 232-240 hours (6 weeks) in an Advanced Skills Internship in one of the following specialties:
+When students have completed their program requirements, they have the option to voluntarily complete 232-240 hours (6 weeks) in an Advanced Skills Internship in one of the following specialties: Bone Densitometry (BD), Computed Tomography (CT), Interventional Radiology (IR), Magnetic Resonance (MR) Mammography (M), or Operating Room (OR).

-- Bone Densitometry (BD)

-- Computed Tomography (CT)

-- Interventional Radiology (IR)

-- Magnetic Resonance (MR)

-- Mammography (M)

-- Operating Room (OR)

 The Advanced Skills Internship is offered through the College's Center for Business & Industry non-credit course offerings and is available to current year May graduates on a space available basis.